Python-Marketing/django-content-server/site_server/management/commands/README.md

 ```

-A project is the the whole application, the sum of its parts.
+A project is the all the source code, the sum of its parts.

-The app is a component of the projects.
+The app is a component of the project.
 And must be in the settings file in INSTALLED_APPS

 ```